One of the most common questions I get is, what’s the difference between Power Query and Power Pivot and when should I use them.

 Versions of Excel Compatible with Power Query

-Power Query is not available for the Mac.
+Power Query is still in development for the Mac and Excel Online.

-Note: if you have Excel 2016 then you already have Power Query.
-You’ll find it on the Data tab in the Get & Transform group [Fig2.]:
+If you have Excel 2016 or later then you'll find Power Query on the Data tab in the Get & Transform group [Fig2.]:

 Power Query Course

 Power Query is easy to use, but not everything you'll want to do is self explanatory.
 That's where some training will get you started on the right foot and up and running fast.